ningpengtao-coder/gitlab-foss/doc/administration/geo/replication/configuration.md

 GitLab stores a number of secret values in the `/etc/gitlab/gitlab-secrets.json` file which *must* be the same on all nodes.
-Until there is a means of automatically replicating these between nodes (see issue [gitlab-org/gitlab-ee#3789]), they must be manually replicated to the **secondary** node.
+Until there is a means of automatically replicating these between nodes (see [issue #3789](https://gitlab.com/gitlab-org/gitlab-ee/issues/3789)), they must be manually replicated to the **secondary** node.

 1. SSH into the **primary** node, and execute the command below: